 New website creation platforms enter the market every year, which makes it extremely hard to keep up to speed with the best website builders available.
-Although it was founded in 2015, Mobirise is a popular offline website builder that has caught our eye recently.
+Mobirise, founded in 2015, is a popular offline website builder that has caught our eye recently.

 It claims to be the eighth most popular builder in the world, outpacing platforms such as Webflow and Strikingly.
 In our Mobirise review, we put the platform to the test.
 By analyzing every aspect of its editor, features, prices, and more, we aim to help you decide whether it’s as good as it appears to be.